Siege of Kolberg (Seven Years' War): First siege (1758)

 A first siege in 1758 was repelled by the Prussian defenders.
 Russian Count Fermor was ordered to expel the Prussian forces commanded by Count Dohna from Pomerania, take Kolberg and establish winter quarters in Brandenburg-Prussian Pomerania.
 Fermor reluctantly pursued his objectives since he regarded full achievement nearly impossible.

-Fermor dispatched 4,000 troops and 20 artillery pieces, commanded by Lieutenant-General Johann Palmenbach to siege Kolberg, defended by 700 regulars and a levy, commanded by Heinrich Sigismund von der Heyde who had just upgraded the defense works and stocked supplies.
+Fermor dispatched 4,000 troops and 20 artillery pieces, commanded by General-Major Johann Palmenbach to siege Kolberg, defended by 700 regulars and a levy, commanded by Heinrich Sigismund von der Heyde who had just upgraded the defense works and stocked supplies.

 Siege was laid on 4 October.
 Though Russian reinforcements brought up Palmenbach's strength to 5,000 the following month, heavy rain and storms rendered successful construction of siege works impossible.
 In addition, 27 Russian warships arrived to assist the siege from the seaside, yet throughout October, storms wrecked 21, and none came close enough to participate.
-The siege was lifted on 1 November.
+The siege was lifted on 1 November after several unsuccessful attacks.

 Second siege (1760)

 The Russian forces had the objective to establish their 1760/61 winter quarters near the lower Oder for which securing the fortress of Kolberg was necessary.
 In July, a Russian expedition commanded by Gottlob Heinrich Tottleben advanced into Brandenburg-Prussian Pomerania but, upon reaching the Rega valley, was ordered to the Silesian battlefields.

 On 27 August, Kolberg was bombarded from the sea by the entire Russian Baltic fleet: 21 ships of line, three frigates and three bomb vessels, all of which had arrived the day before.
 On 29 August, they were joined by six ships of line and three frigates of their Swedish allies.
-Some 8,000 troops were deployed and started constructing siege works on 6 September, covered by cavalry units.
+Some 8,000 troops of Oberzeugmeister I. V. Demidov were deployed and started constructing siege works on 6 September, covered by cavalry units.
 The Prussian defense was commanded by Colonel Heinrich Sigismund von der Heyde.

-Frederick II of Prussia ordered a force of 3,800 commanded by Major-General Paul von Werner to disengage from the battles in Silesia and instead relieve Kolberg, which was some 340 km to the North.
+While the siege was sluggish, Frederick II of Prussia ordered a force of 3,800 commanded by Major-General Paul von Werner to disengage from the battles in Silesia and instead relieve Kolberg, which was some 340 km to the North.
 After a 13-day ride, Werner's force arrived at the Russian lines on 18 September and attacked immediately.
 A successful skirmish made the besiegers believe they were dealing with a force of up to 20,000 and led them to withdraw on board of their vessels.
 The Swedish and Russian ships left on 20 and 23 September, respectively.
 Russian casualties amounted to 600 troops.

 After the battle, Frederick promoted both Werner and Heyde to lieutenant-general.